Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 The practice of returning

-The work isn't about never abandoning yourself.
+The work isn't about never suppressing yourself.
 It's about catching yourself sooner.
 Redirecting yourself with less force.
 Coming back to yourself with more ease.

 You'll override yourself tomorrow.
 Maybe in an hour.
 That doesn't mean the work isn't working.
 The pattern loosening happens in the repetition of returning, not in the perfection of never leaving.